ekomi-ltd/adyen-wc-ekomi/README.md

    **Option B: WooCommerce Logs**
    - Go to WooCommerce > Status > Logs
-   - Look for files starting with `adyen-apple-pay`
+   - Look for files starting with `adyen-ekomi`

    Logs show:
    - Each API request with endpoint and payload